dotnet/docs/samples/framework/libraries/README.md

 ## new-library

-The project under `/new-library` is a project targeting **only** .NET Core.
+The project under `/new-library` targets **only** .NET Core.
 For that reason, this project is stored under the core project directory, so our build server builds it on all platforms.
 Look under https://github.com/dotnet/docs/tree/master/samples/core/libraries/new-library/

-It demonstrates two other things: how to use multiple projects and how to test.
+It demonstrates two other things: how to use multiple projects, and how to test.

 The sample showcases two libraries.
 The first, `DependencyLibrary`, contains functionality that the second, `Library` uses.
 The `LibraryTests` test project takes a dependency on `Library` to test that project.